 He joined the Dutch Army as a medical officer and Dubois along with his family arrived at Sumatra in late 1887.
 Since the first studies conducted by Dubois in his spare time were successful, the government assigned a team of engineers and laborers to help him.
 Unfortunately, the area was densely forested and they were short on water.
 After many workers ran away and one of his engineers died, the scientist only were able to excavate a few insignificant fossils.
 Thus, he decided that in java they might have better chances of success.
 He was transferred there in 1890 and began searching near Solo River with a new team which proved to be more successful.

-The Java Man
+The Discovery of the Java Man

 In September of the same year, at Koedoeng Broeboes, Dubois’ workers found a human-like fossil.
 In the next year, Dubois found a tooth, a skullcap, the fossil which became widely known as the Java Man.
 Dubois published works on his fossils which he named ‘Pithecanthropus erectus‘ in 1894.
 He described it as something between an ape and a human.
 The scientist started to promote his findings one year later in Europe, and even though some contemporaries welcomed his work, most disagreed with Dubois.
 However, Eugene Dubois kept promoting his work, traveling through Europe, and his position received more and more support.
 In 1891 he also was the first to describe Dubois’ antelope (Duboisia santeng) from the Pleistocene of Java, which was placed in the genus Duboisia named in his honour in 1911.
 In 1897, Eugene Dubois was awarded an honorary doctorate in botany and zoology by the University of Amsterdam, and in 1899 became a professor there in crystallography, mineralogy, geology and paleontology.